-\subsection{Dendritic systems}
+\section{Dendritic systems}

 In this section we introduce the notion of dendritic systems.
 These objects aim to generalise finite leaf--labelled plane trees to infinitely many labels with a strong focus on the leaves.
 The reason for considering dendritic systems is that they allow us to encode a tree--valued Markov chain as a more static object.
-This notion is similar to that of didendritic systems of \cite[Def.
-5.8]{evans_doob-martin_2017} which was introduced to generalise binary trees.
+This notion is similar to that of didendritic systems which has been introduced in \cite[Def.
+5.8]{evans_doob-martin_2017} and slightly modified in \cite[Def.
+6.2]{birkner_patricia_2020} which was introduced to generalise binary trees.
 Our notion has the advantage of accommodating multi--furcating trees as well.